 - Are retired and live on investment returns or portfolio withdrawals

-- Have recently started a business and don't have two years of tax history yet
+- Recently started a business and don't have two years of tax history

-- Own real estate, stocks, bonds, or investment accounts but low documented W-2 income
+- Own real estate, stocks, bonds, or investment accounts but show low W-2 income

 - Have a large down payment but weak income documentation

 California lenders who do asset-based loans understand that income on paper doesn't always match reality for high-net-worth borrowers.
-They're looking at what you actually have in the bank and investment accounts.
-If you want to know whether an asset-based loan in California fits your scenario, request a quote before you start shopping so you know your real price range.
+If you want to know whether this fits your scenario, request a quote before you start shopping.

 Example: